rickythain/always-hungry/README.md

 # Always-Hungry.com

 Always-Hungry.com is an online cooking recipe website to help people cook delicious food to their liking.
+We provide list of recipes that are randomly generated for users' view.
+Users can search for the recipe they are looking for by using food name or category.

+# Demo-Link

+For those who would like to view our website, can visit https://always-hungry.vercel.app

 # Pre-Installation